aws-samples/aws-etl-orchestrator/README.md

 Both parameters are also used by AWS CloudFormation during stack creation.

-* `SourceS3BucketName` - The Amazon S3 bucket name (without the `s3://...` prefix) to which the `ons3objectcreated` AWS Lambda function package (.zip file) will be deployed.
+* `ArtifactBucketName` - The Amazon S3 bucket name (without the `s3://...` prefix) to which the `ons3objectcreated` AWS Lambda function package (.zip file) will be deployed.
 If a bucket with such a name does not exist, the `deploylambda` build command will create it for you with appropriate permissions.

-* `SourceS3Key` - The Amazon S3 key (e.g. `src/ons3objectcreated.zip`) for your AWS Lambda function's .zip package.
+* `LambdaSourceS3Key` - The Amazon S3 key (e.g. `src/ons3objectcreated.zip`) for your AWS Lambda function's .zip package.

-* `SourceDataBucketName` - The Amazon S3 bucket name (without the `s3://...` prefix).
+* `DataBucketName` - The Amazon S3 bucket name (without the `s3://...` prefix).
 All OnS3ObjectCreated CloudWatch Events will for the bucket be handled by the `ons3objectcreated` AWS Lambda function. **This bucket will be created by CloudFormation.
 CloudFormation stack creation will fail if the bucket already exists.**

 <a name="build-commands"></a>
 # Build commands